 Here are a few ways to spend three days in Lisbon.

 Provided you’re not traveling in peak season (and if you are, simply start extra early), there’s no better way to get oriented than to ride Lisbon’s iconic Tram 28.
 This vintage yellow carriage clanks its way through the most historic parts of the city, climbing impossible gradients and rattling round the tightest imaginable corners.

-Hop on at Praça Martim Moniz and enjoy the view as the tram clatters through the heights of the Alfama district, the elegant city center, and uphill again to Bairro Alto.
+Hop on at Praça Martim Moniz and enjoy the view as the tram clatters through the heights of the Alfama district, the elegant city center, and uphill again to Bairro Alto, one of the best neighborhoods in Lisbon.
 Jump off at Praça Luis de Camões and walk one block to Manteigaria for your first taste of pasteis de nata, Lisbon’s famous custard tarts.
 These little bites of heaven, made on the premises, are served warm, with cinnamon-dusted custard encased in flaky pastry.

 You’ll be back in Bairro Alto later, but visit one astonishing site before you head down the hill again.
 The Igreja de São Roque is an unassuming-looking church, but the plain façade conceals incredible riches.
 You’ll be dazzled by the gold, marble, and Florentine azulejo tiles, while the Capela de São João Baptista is a vision in amethyst, alabaster, lapis lazuli, and Carrara marble.

 Wander from here to the peaceful square of Largo do Carmo, overlooked by the ruins of the Convento do Carmo.
 Destroyed by the 1755 earthquake, its haunting remains stand as a memorial.